jodal/alchemy-solver/README.rst

 http://alchemy.l8r.pl/.
 Using this program is called cheating, though it was fun to make the solver.

-The program requires Python and Graphviz to run.
+The program requires Python, PyGraphviz, and Graphviz to run.

 Run it without any arguments to create a PNG file showing the complete solution of the game::

-    ./alchemy.sh
+    python alchemy.py

 License